tropisbase/dbTable2dataTable/readme.txt

 == Description ==

-This plugin allows you to display the content of a mysql table into a sortable html table thanks to the DataTable jQuery Plugin
+This plugin allows you to display the content of MySql tables into sortable html tables thanks to the DataTable jQuery Plugin.

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

-== Installation ==

-This section describes how to install the plugin and get it working.

-1. Upload the plugin files to the `/wp-content/plugins/dbTable2dataTable` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
-1. No more step needed.
+You don't need any configuration and once installed, it is ready to use.

-To use the plugin, simply add the shortcode `[dbtable]` in a page or article.
+Simply add the shortcode `[dbtable]` into an article or a page and you will have a nice and clean table.

-Minimum needed : `[dbtable from=MysqlTable]`

-Optional parameters : `[dbtable from=MysqlTable optionName=optionValue]`

 ###Examples: